 Vegetarian Mulligatawny Soup

-Replace the beef with more stew friendly vegetables like courgettes, leeks and aubergines and adjust cooking time accordingly (see step 5).
+For a vegetarian mulligatawny soup, replace the beef with more stew friendly vegetables like courgettes, leeks and aubergines and adjust cooking time accordingly (see step 5).

-- quarter tsp black mustard seeds 2.5cm/1in piece of cinnamon,
+- ¼ tsp black mustard seeds

 - 2 cardamom pods